AlessandroCipolletti/fix-ios15-safari-scroll/README.md

 Get the code from preventScrollBugsIfNeeded.ts

-<a name="preventScrollBugsIfNeeded
-This fixes an annoying iOS15+ behavior on apple devices.
-Prevents pull down to refresh if the element you are pulling down has a scroll.
-I used a css class scrollable to identify the dom elements who needs to prevent pull to refresh.
-You can do it by using getComputedStyle(target).overflow === auto|scroll, but its more demanding in terms of performance."></a>

 ## preventScrollBugsIfNeeded
-This fixes an annoying iOS15+ behavior on apple devices.
+* This fixes an annoying iOS15+ behavior on apple devices.
-Prevents pull down to refresh if the element you are pulling down has a scroll.
+* Prevents pull-to-refresh if the element you are pulling down has a scroll.
+* If <code>alwaysPreventPullToRefresh = true</code> ... prevents pull-to-refresh no matter where are you touching the screen.

 I used a css class scrollable to identify the dom elements who needs to prevent pull to refresh.
-You can do it by using getComputedStyle(target).overflow === auto\|scroll, but its more demanding in terms of performance.(event, [alwaysPreventPullToRefresh]) ⇒ <code>void</code>
+You can do it by using getComputedStyle(target).overflow === auto\|scroll, but its more demanding in terms of performance.

+(event, [alwaysPreventPullToRefresh]) ⇒ <code>void</code>

 | Param | Type | Default |
 | --- | --- | --- |